 When NDIS experiences aren’t culturally safe or inclusive

 Your child has the right to develop and learn in a safe and healthy environment.

-If you’re unhappy with the way an NDIS service provider or NDIS support worker is treating you, your child or your family, you can make a complaint.
-You might be able to work with your child’s service provider to resolve the complaint or you can ask the NDIS Quality and Safeguards Commission to help you sort out the complaint.
+If you’re unhappy with the way an NDIS provider or support worker is treating you, your child or your family, you can make a complaint.
+You might be able to work with your child’s provider to resolve the complaint, or you can ask the NDIS Quality and Safeguards Commission to help you sort out the complaint.
 The NDIS Commission can also take action against a provider if necessary.